dq.sesolve

 Defining a time-dependent Hamiltonian

-If the Hamiltonian depends on time, it can be converted to a time-qarray using
+If the Hamiltonian depends on time, it can be converted to a timeqarray using

-.
+dq.timecallable().
 See the

 Time-dependent operators